bcgov/healthgateway/docs/Architecture.md

 * PharmaNet is accessed over Health Network Interface, a secure encrypted interface to the PharmaNet network allowing the HealthGateway to access a role-based set of HL7v2 Medications queries for medications history and contraindications and drug monographs.

-* Panorama is the public health databank managing immunizations for British Columbians.
-Access to Panorama to return a patient's immunizaiton record is an important capability of the HealthGateway.
+* Panorama is the public health data bank managing immunizations for British Columbians.
+Access to Panorama to return a patient's immunization record is an important capability of the HealthGateway.
 The API is HL7 FHIR with OAuth 2 authentication to access the APIs.

 ## Notable Features

 * Standards-based Authentication and Authorization using OAuth 2 specifications, including OIDC, UMA 2.0

-* User-Managed Access Protected APIs (microservices running in scalable OpenShift)
+* User-Managed Access Protected APIs (micro services running in scalable OpenShift)
   * Users manage who can access their data using UMA 2.0 permission ticket issuance/revocation,including fine-grained access to their protected resources such as for masking lab result records, etc, without needing to recall pass phrases.

 * APIs are self-documented using OpenAPI documentation specification (aka Swagger)

-* APIs facade existing Health Services, but oriented towards HL7 FHIR RESTful API specificatioins, and are citizen-protected, and require citizen permission granted to third-party client applications and persons, which can also be revoked by the citizen at any time.
+* APIs facade existing Health Services, but oriented towards HL7 FHIR RESTful API specifications, and are citizen-protected, and require citizen permission granted to third-party client applications and persons, which can also be revoked by the citizen at any time.

 * Baseline Level-3 Identity Assured authentication is done with BC Services Card and OIDC.